 - maintaining safe social distancing while we carry out works and,

 - thoroughly cleansing surfaces before we leave your property.

-- You can only be evicted by court bailiffs before 31 May in very limited circumstances.
+- From 1 June 2021, you can be evicted by court bailiffs.
 Most landlords need a court order to evict tenants, and only bailiffs can enforce the order.
 Your landlord won't usually need a court order if you are a lodger.

 - You will still need to attend a hearing if one is scheduled in your case.

-Visit Shelter's website for more information about housing and Coronavirus.
+Visit the Citizens Advice website for more information about housing and Coronavirus